spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

    image_path="./deploy-to-prod-account.png"
 %}

-# 8. Run the Full Flow
+# 8. Run the full flow

 Now our full flow is ready to go - let's kick it off by changing the background color of our application.